CM-IV/adof/README.md

 # ADOF - Automatic Dotfile Organizer Friend

-Managing dotfiles across multiple systems can be tedious, repetitive, and time-consuming. **adof** takes the complexity out of configuration management with a powerful, yet easy-to-use tool that tracks, manages, and deploys your dotfiles.
-Whether you’re a developer, sysadmin, or power user, adof helps you seamlessly keep your system configurations in sync, making your setup truly portable and shareable.
+Adof helps you seamlessly keep your system configurations in sync, making your setup truly portable and shareable.
 With git integration, customizable tracking, and a deploy feature, *adof* is your ultimate companion for maintaining and sharing configurations with ease.

 ---